The Ultimate Guide to Agile Epics (With Examples)

 An excellent way to make sure your team is working towards their goals is by using a goal-tracking tool like ClickUp.

-Goals in ClickUp can help you set goals and track your progress towards any product backlog item with measurable Targets and real-time progress tracking.
+ClickUp Goals can help you set goals and track your progress towards any product backlog item with measurable Targets and real-time progress tracking.

 And since agile teams rely on transparency and collaboration, ClickUp’s Weekly Scorecards let you set transparent goals (multiple user stories) for the week.